Picovoice/eagle/README.md

 #### Speaker Recognition

-Create an instance of the engine using the speaker profile exported before:
+Create an instance of the engine:

 ```c
 pv_eagle_t *eagle = NULL;